 South Africa has world-class forestry research infrastructure and personnel, with almost 2% of the forestry industry's turnover (private and public sectors) devoted to research.
 The forest research function within the DFFE has been coordinating a number of research projects focusing on sustainable management of forest resources.
 These include the monitoring and evaluation of bark-harvesting techniques used for two indigenous tree species in Letaba, forest sustainable harvesting of plants used for medicinal purposes, the sustainable use of monkey rope (Secamonealpini) by local subsistence farmers ex situ and in situ, conservation of the critically endangered Protea roupelliae sbsp.
-Hamiltonii, and conservation of the co-occurring endangered Leucospermum gerrardii within the Dr amilton Nature Reserve.
+Hamiltonii, and conservation of the co-occurring endangered Leucospermum gerrardii within the Dr Hamilton Nature Reserve.

 Major institutes servicing the research needs of the industry are the Institute of Commercial Forestry Research in Pietermaritzburg, the Forestry and Agriculture Biotechnology Institute and the CSIR in Pretoria.
 The SANBI also plays an important role, in terms of species protection.
 The faculties of agricultural and forestry sciences at the universities of Stellenbosch, KwaZulu-Natal and Venda offer forestry degrees.
-The Nelson Mandela Metropolitan University (George Saasveld Campus) offers diplomas and limited degree courses in forestry disciplines.
-The Durban University of Technology offers a diploma in Pulp and Paper Technology, and the Fort Cox College of Agriculture and Forestry offers a diploma in Social Forestry.

 Skills training is provided by a number of industry-sponsored and in-house training centres.